 Internal injury in the head or ear cavity: Injury in the internal part of the head, neck, or ear may cause ringing sounds in one or both of the ears.
 Internal injuries tend to damage vital nerves causing neurological disorders that may lead to the problem of tinnitus.

 Stress and trauma: A condition of stress, depression or trauma can bring on symptoms of tinnitus.
 Irregular and hectic lifestyles may lead to excessive stress and depression in life causing severe conditions of tinnitus.

 Ageing: The age factor is one of the most common causes of tinnitus.
 A deterioration in the hearing nerve in those with extended life spans can cause severe conditions of tinnitus.
 The medical term used to define the condition of tinnitus caused by age is Presbycusis.

-Medications: Excessive intake of antibiotics, aspirin, sedatives, diuretics and anti-inflammatory drugs can lead to side effects including ringing or buzzing sound in the ears.
+Medications: Excessive intake of antibiotics, aspirin, sedatives, diuretics, and anti-inflammatory drugs can lead to side effects including ringing or buzzing sounds in the ears.
 The higher the dosage, the more severe the symptoms are likely to be.

 Tinnitus and Alcohol

 Alcohol can possibly be added to the above-mentioned list of causes of tinnitus.
 But because its effects on the causes and conditions of tinnitus are unclear, we will deal with tinnitus and alcohol separately.
 To date, several studies have been undertaken to ascertain whether excess consumption of alcohol is one of the possible causes of tinnitus but the findings are not conclusive because they reveal that alcohol has a varying effect on tinnitus symptoms for different people.

 For some, it helps to ease the condition while several others say that it worsens the symptoms.
 So why are the findings so diverse?
 This could be explained based on the amount of alcohol being consumed.